Your Rights in Foreclosure

 Minnesota law lets you postpone your sheriff sale for 5 months.
 It can be postponed up to 11 months for families and people who are entitled to a 12-month redemption period.
 To do this, you have to file an affidavit with certain information in it with the county recorder’s office.
 This usually costs money.
 It depends on where you live.

-After you file the affidavit with the county recorder, you must give copies of the affidavit to the sheriff’s office, and the foreclosing lawyer.
+After you file the affidavit with the county recorder, you must give copies of the affidavit to the sheriff’s office, and to the foreclosing lawyer (the bank’s lawyer).

-You need to do this at least 15 days before the sheriff sale is scheduled to happen.
-Also, if you do this, you only get a 5-week redemption period after the sale instead of the normal 6 months.
+You need to complete this process at least 15 days before the sheriff sale is scheduled to happen.
+Also, if you do this, you only get a 5-week redemption period after the sale instead of the normal 6 or 12 months.
 You can only postpone the sale once in the life of the mortgage.

 You may want to postpone the sale if you think you only need a little bit more time to catch up on your payments or qualify for a loan modification.
 For example, if you just got a new job or if you are expecting a sum of money from some other source in the near future, postponement may be a good idea.